Why is KTA / WVM no longer offering plastic grocery bags?

 Do I need to pay the fee if I don’t want any bags?

 No. You not required to use grocery bags when shopping.
 You can leave the checkout carrying your purchases in hand or have them placed back into your shopping cart (including liquor, beer, and wine products) for carryout to your vehicle.

-The 3¢ and 5¢ fee coincides with our reuse bag incentive program already in existence at all KTA and WVM locations.
+The 3¢ and 5¢ fee coincides with our reuse bag incentive program already in existence at all KTA locations.